grame-cncm/faust/README.md

 Faust (Functional Audio Stream) is a functional programming language specifically designed for real-time signal processing and synthesis.
 A distinctive characteristic of Faust is to be fully compiled.

 The Faust compiler translates DSP specifications into very efficient code for various languages (C++, C, JAVA, JavaScript, ASM JavaScript, LLVM IR, WebAssembly etc.) working at sample level.
 It targets high-performance signal processing applications, libraries and audio plug-ins for a variety of audio platforms and standards.
-A same Faust specification can be used to easily generate various kinds of native standalone applications, iOS and Android apps, as well as CSOUND, LADSPA, MAX/MSP, PD, Q, SuperCollider, VST, AU plugins, etc. (see the README in the `/architecture` folder for an exhaustive list).
+A same Faust specification can be used to easily generate various kinds of native standalone applications, iOS and Android apps, as well as Csound, LADSPA, Max/MSP, PD, Q, SuperCollider, VST, AU plugins, etc. (see the README in the `/architecture` folder for an exhaustive list).

 While there are Faust contributors everywhere across the globe, Faust is mainly being developed at Grame, Centre National de Creation Musicale (<http://www.grame.fr>), its birthplace.